Pemanggil

 After lunch, we headed out for our second dive at Gua Sarang, where we did a leisure dive.
 The evening was spent exploring the beach and snorkelling around the jetty area, which had some hard corals but mostly coral rubble and few fishes.
 As night fell, we were treated to a beautiful view of the moon over Batu Buau.

-6 May.
-The next morning, we went back to Lanchang Bay for navigation and rescue, where we had to surface with an 'unconscious' diver whom we had to tow back to the boat while simulating mouth to mouth resuscitation.
-One of the more interesting exercises!
-The afternoon dive was at Pontianak, where we encountered a giant moray.
-Later in the evening, we had to sit for our theory test, relying only on the mental notes we had taken during the lecture sessions, and the things we had learnt during our 4 dives here.
-Looked like no one slept through the lectures - everyone passed!
+The afternoon dive was at Pontianak, where we encountered a giant moray eel.
+Later in the evening, we had to sit for our theory test.
+No open book examination here.
+We had to rely on the mental notes we had taken during the lecture sessions and the things we had learnt during our 4 dives here.
+Looked like no one slept through the lectures as everyone passed!

 open water class

-HP Singapore & Mako Divers NAUI open-water class with instructor Dennis Ho seated at left.
-Photo by Marina Wu.
+HP Singapore & Mako Divers NAUI Scuba Diver class with instructor Dennis Ho seated at left.
+Photo ©Marina Wu.